telerik/winforms-docs/telerik-presentation-framework/layout/predefined-layout-panels/gridlayout.md

-*

-__Fixed__:  The column/row is sized with a fixed width/height determined by the FixedWidth/FixedHeight property.
+* __Fixed__:  The column/row is sized with a fixed width/height determined by the FixedWidth/FixedHeight property.

-*

-__Proportional__: The column/row is sized proportionally according to the other proportional rows/columns.
+* __Proportional__: The column/row is sized proportionally according to the other proportional rows/columns.
 In this case the available width/height is split proportionally to each column/row according to the ProportionalWidthWeight/ProportionalHeightWeigh property.

-*

-__Auto__: In this mode the column/row has the width/height of the largest item in it.

-        	To determine the cell coordinates of each element added to the GridLayout, you should set the RowIndex/ColumnIndex properties.
-        	Also, each element has a RowSpan/ColSpan property, which determines how many rows/columns the element occupies:
+* __Auto__: In this mode the column/row has the width/height of the largest item in it.
+To determine the cell coordinates of each element added to the GridLayout, you should set the RowIndex/ColumnIndex properties.Also, each element has a RowSpan/ColSpan property, which determines how many rows/columns the element occupies:

-Here is a sample:#_[C#] Using WrapLayoutPanel_
+Here is a sample:

+#### Using WrapLayoutPanel

 {{source=..\SamplesCS\TPF\Layouts\PredefinedLayoutPanels\MyGridLayoutPanelElement.cs region=GridLayout}}
 {{source=..\SamplesVB\TPF\Layouts\PredefinedLayoutPanels\MyGridLayoutPanelElement.vb region=GridLayout}}